GLOBAL MARKETS-Equity markets rebound on EU fund optimism; gold edges higher | Business

 An attempt to reach a compromise on the recovery fund failed on Sunday.
 A deal envisaging 400 billion euros in grants - down from a proposed 500 billion euros - was rejected by the north, which said it saw 350 billion euros as the maximum.
 Gold prices jumped to their highest since September 2011 and silver hit a more-than-four-year peak as a spike in COVID-19 infections and hopes for increased stimulus measures supported safe-haven demand.

 U.S. gold futures settled up 0.4% to $1,817.40 an ounce.
-Spot gold rose $8.3616 to $1,817.26 an ounce.
+Spot gold rose $5.90 to $1,814.80 an ounce.
 Oil prices were little changed as coronavirus cases mounted in many countries.
-But a flurry of announcements about a potential COVID-19 vaccine and ongoing talks over a recovery fund to revive EU economies curbed losses.
+But a flurry of announcements about a potential COVID-19 vaccine and ongoing talks over the EU recovery fund curbed losses.

 Brent crude futures settled up 14 cents at $43.28 a barrel.
 U.S. crude futures rose 22 cents to settle at $40.81 a barrel.
 Earlier in Asia, MSCI's broadest index of Asia-Pacific shares outside Japan gained 0.26%, reversing early losses.